-6. Why do you emphasize the need for long – term planning for 20++ years of active healthy survival?
+7. Why do you emphasize the need for long – term planning for 20++ years of active healthy survival?

 As long as follicular lymphoma remains incurable and since all conventional treatments develop resistance upon repeated use, it is very important to use the limited number of treatments judiciously and only when needed.
 Some treatments, such as those for transformation, can be used only once.

-7. What is the main barrier blocking long – term survival with follicular lymphoma?
+8. What is the main barrier blocking long – term survival with follicular lymphoma?

 Transformation.
 All follicular lymphoma survivors should be fully aware and knowledgeable regarding transformation.

 It is very important to get the full benefits of treatment at this time.
-We have “chemo optimization strategies” in Article #8 and in Article #9 we cover everything you need to know to optimize diet and promote healing and recovery during and after treatment.
+We have “chemo optimization strategies” in Article #8 and in Article #9 we cover what you need to know to optimize diet and promote healing and recovery during and after treatment.

-8. Are there new conventional treatments on the horizon for treating follicular lymphoma?
+9. Are there new conventional treatments on the horizon for treating follicular lymphoma?

-Yes, but they are very different than in past years.
+Yes.
+They are very different than in past years.

-Other than for work on re-formulating platinum-based chemotherapies (which we fully support) to make them less toxic, virtually all research on chemotherapy has ceased.
+Other than for work on re-formulating platinum-based chemotherapies (which we support) to make them less toxic, virtually all research on chemotherapy has ceased.

-Some of the above-mentioned drugs, still being extensively tested in clinical trials, are not yet approved for use in patients with follicular lymphoma, or are approved only for relapsed patients.
+Some of the above-mentioned drugs, still being tested in clinical trials, are not yet approved for use in patients with follicular lymphoma, or are approved only for relapsed patients.
 The approval status of these new gene-based drugs changes rapidly.
 Approval usually comes first in the USA.

-9. You mention “spontaneous regression” with follicular lymphoma.
+10. You mention “spontaneous regression” with follicular lymphoma.
 What is this?